mohan-chinnappan-n/spring21/spring21.md

 <a name="recru"></a>  [TOPICS](#topics)
 ## Use the Record Rollup Optimization org preference to improve record rollup performance

 ![rup settings](img/fsc-rollup-settings-1.png)

+<a name="extractOCR"></a>  [TOPICS](#topics)
+##  Extract Information from Uploaded Documents
+- Accelerate document-driven business processes by using optical character recognition (OCR) technology to extract fields from documents uploaded by borrowers, partners, or loan officers.
+Any Salesforce process that uses document checklist items can use this new Intelligent Form Reader capability

 ## Links